 Badge Charge Meter Badge Effects.
 Can charge up OTHER badges immensely in a very short amount of time.
 Like, fill whole meter in a turn type quickness.

 The Casual Bros.
-Bonus power which halves your Bro Point (this games version of Magic Points) consumption.
+Bonus power, which halves your Bros.
+Point consumption.
 There's an accessory called the Bros.
-Ring which does the same thing, and can stack on top of this effect as well which makes it so that one brother can literally use his Bros/Luiginary attacks for a quarter of the normal amount.
+Ring which does the same thing, and can stack on top of this effect as well,which makes it so that one brother can use his Bros/Luiginary attacks for literally a quarter of the normal amount.

 The Angel Bangle, which restores 20 HP and 10 BP per turn.
 If you then use Casual Bros... no Bros/Luiginary Attacks AT ALL use more than 10 BP per turn.
 Cue infinite special attacks used non stop for the rest of the battle.

 Guard Badges too.
 Shield that nullifies all damage until each bro has been hit six times?
 On command?
-Yeah, that's more than a little overpowered.
-Their equippable variant of the Guard Shell is similarly broken, nullifying the same number of hits and also refreshing the barrier if a Bro is KO'd then revived.
+Yeah, that's more than a little broken.
+Their equippable variant of the Guard Shell is similarly busted, nullifying the same number of hits and also refreshing the barrier if a Bro is KO'd then revived.

 The Slingsniper, despite not being the last Bros.
 Attack you get, has a special property to it that can make it way stronger then any of the other ones in the game if it's used properly.
 If you're fighting a large enemy, a star indicator will appear on them, and having Luigi score a direct hit on the star will cause the already strong attack to deal a critical hit for even more damage.

-This game has possibly one of the most broken accessories in the entire series if not the single most broken one period.
-If you go to the beginning of the last dungeon Neo Bowser Castle and fight a Flaming Antasminion (a little purple Antasma robot with wings that spits fire), you have a 1 percent chance of them dropping their rare item (though this can be boosted by the aformentioned Gift Gloves DX), the Farmer Boots.
-To make up for the fact that there are considerably fewer beans in this game than previous titles, these boots more than make up for it in spades.
-If someone equipped with these boots jumps on or uses a boot based special attack on an enemy to defeat it, the enemy has a good chance of dropping beans instead of coins.
-This becomes extremely broken when you realize that you can get two pairs of Farmer Boots (one for each brother), go back to early parts of the game with weak enemies that don't have spikes (who are immune to jump attacks), jump on them for a pre-emptive boot attack which at your current level should be an instant victory and literally reap what you sow when the enemies each drop beans that you can use increase your stats including your stache (which is your luck stat used to determine critical hits) that normally doesn't level up unless you use your level bonus when you level up on it to insane levels.
-The game and all of its difficulty, including the battle arena will literally fall apart when you realize that you can do this in earlier dream dungeons where enemies attack in swarms which means you can literally get a dozen or more beans per fight.
+This game has possibly one of the most broken accessories in the entire series if not the single most broken one, period.
+If you go to the beginning of the last dungeon, Neo Bowser Castle, and fight a Flaming Antasminion (a little purple Antasma robot with wings that spits fire), you have a 1% chance of them dropping their rare item (though this can be boosted by the aformentioned Gift Gloves DX), the Farmer Boots.
+To make up for the fact that there are considerably fewer beans in this game than previous titles, these boots make up for it in spades.
+If someone equipped with these boots jumps on or uses a boot-based special attack on an enemy to defeat it, the enemy has a good chance of dropping beans instead of coins.
+This becomes extremely broken when you realize that you can get two pairs of Farmer Boots (one for each brother), go back to early parts of the game with weak enemies that don't have spikes (who are immune to jump attacks), jump on them for a pre-emptive boot attack which at your current level should be an instant victory and literally reap what you sow when the enemies each drop beans that you can use to increase your stats, including your Stache (which is your luck stat used to determine critical hits), which normally doesn't level up unless you use your level bonus when you level up on it to insane levels.
+The game and all of its difficulty, including the battle arena will completely fall apart when you realize that you can do this in earlier dream dungeons where enemies attack in swarms, which means you can get a dozen or more beans per fight.

 By the way, she tanks relatively well once she starts gaining levels, even without the Lazy Shell, and gets some pretty awesome weapons, so not only can she heal, she can bust out some massive damage herself.
 It's not as good as Bowser, Mario or Geno, but good enough to get her by without Psycho Bomb.

 By the same token, Mario equipped with the Super Suit is an unstoppable tank.
 It has virtually the same effects as the Lazy Shell Armor but with better stats (and no attack penalty).
-The Super Suit could be obtained as soon as you reached Monstro Town if you were skilled at timing your Super Jump attacks.
-You could practically take Mario into any battle alone (letting the other two party members die or otherwise make them block), and to further pile on the overkill, equip him with the Lazy Shell weapon and Attack Scarf.
-Once you have these three items no boss in the game can stand up to you.
+The Super Suit can be obtained as soon as you reach Monstro Town if you're skilled at timing your Super Jump attacks.
+You can practically take Mario into any battle alone (letting the other two party members die or otherwise make them block), and to further pile on the overkill, equip him with the Lazy Shell weapon and Attack Scarf.
+Once you have these three items, no boss in the game can stand up to you.
 This is balanced out by the fact that 100 Super Jumps is absurdly difficult to pull off, and the armor itself can't be obtained until the game is 3/4th over.

-Any player who could master timed hits became a murder machine with Geno.
+Any player who masters timed hits becomes a killing machine with Geno.
 His Geno Whirl attack timed hit does 9999 damage each time for a small amount of flower points.
 No, seriously it does that much damage when timed correctly, making any enemy not immune to it (including one of the endgame bosses) a joke.